agatakolohe/pigdice/README.md

 | ---- | ------ | ---- |

-It will add numbers displayed to players score except if player rolls a 1 | Score(2-6).toEqual(2-6) |
+It will add numbers displayed to players score except if player rolls a 1 | Score(2-6).toEqual(2-6) | //idk if i need this

 ## Setup/Installation Requirements